 Undivided shares or UDS means a portion of land owned by the buyer of an apartment in a residential complex on which the entire structure is built.
 Each flat built on that particular land will own a portion of the land, but there will be no defined limits.

-Homebuyers should be aware that price appreciation refers to an increase in land value alone since the value of the constructed home depreciates with time.
+Homebuyers should be aware in real estate, the price of the building always depreciates while the price of the land on which the building stands always appreciates.
 In case the landowner does not hold an undivided land share, he or she may not be able to sell the property or make a good profit.
 A smart buyer should always ask about the UDS that comes with the apartment.
+Here’s how you can identify UDS when you buy a property:

 How To Calculate The UDS or Undivided Share ?